sgoertzen/sonar-break-maven-plugin/README.md

 * Builds test poms and pushes the results into sonar
 * Tests this plugin by fetching the sonar status

-### Signing
+### Skip Signing
 If you run "mvn verify" or "mvn install" it will attempt to sign the output using gpg.
-For testing purposes you may wish to just remove this step from the build.
-To do this you just need to remove the execution tags on the "maven-gpg-plugin" plugin in the main pom file.
+Just pass "-Dmaven.signing.skip=true" into maven to skip this plugin.
+Example: "mvn clean install exec:exec -Dmaven.signing.skip=true"